 Round I Proposals

 Interested Prospective Purchasers will be required to submit written indications of interest in the form of preliminary proposals (“Round I Proposals”) to express interest in acquiring all or a subset of the Facilities.
 It is anticipated that LV Cogen and LV Cogen II will be sold as a package.
+Pastoria is available to be sold as part of a larger package or independently.
 The Peaker Projects are available to be sold as a package or individually.

 Detailed Due Diligence